 How does Dahu ARC fit in your environment?

 Dahu takes a very consultative aproach to providing solutions to our customers.
 We have a long history of providing search, discovery and analytics consultancy to many customers over the years.
-With that in mind, we deisgned ARC to be a complete solution for GDPR Data Discovery, or alternatively, as a series of components to use in existing systems.
+With that in mind, we designed ARC to be a complete solution for GDPR Data Discovery, or alternatively, used as standalone components integrated into existing systems.
 Lets discuss a few possible scenarios for using Dahu Edge connectors, Dahu Vector processing engine and Dahu Surface UI services.

 Add Personal and Sensitive Data Discovery to your existing solutions